Skip to content ↓

 Parent Governors

-If a position of parent governor becomes available a letter will be sent home to every parent along with nomination forms and if a ballot proves necessary ballot papers will be issued and will be subject of a count when returned.
-As soon as possible following the count, the school will notify the results.
+If the position of parent governor becomes available, a letter will be sent home to every parent along with nomination forms and if a ballot proves necessary, ballot papers will be issued and will be subject of a count when returned.
+As soon as possible following the count, the school will notify you of the results.

 Staff Governors